Abheelash-Mishra/AlgoLab/README.md

    npx prisma migrate dev
    ```

-5. Inside the judge0 folder, locate the configurations file and enter the values as needed.
+5. Head to the Judge0 github and download their latest release.
+Locate the configurations file and enter the values as needed.
 Ensure you have Docker installed and have the Docker Engine running.
 Using `docker-compose up` while inside the judge0 folder, start the container responsible for code executions.

 6. Start the development server:
    ```bash